lyli888/Level-13-Leaflet/README.md

 ## Get your data set

 The USGS provides earthquake data in a number of different formats, updated every 5 minutes.
-Visit the [USGS GeoJSON Feed](http://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php) page and visualize all earthquakes for the last month.
-When you click on a data set, for example 'All Earthquakes from the Past Day', you will be given a JSON representation of that data.
-You will be using the URL of this JSON to pull in the data for our visualization.
+Visit the [USGS GeoJSON Feed](http://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php) page and visualize all earthquakes for the last week.

 ## Import & Visualize the Data

-   Create a map using Leaflet that plots all of the earthquakes from your data set based on their longitude and latitude.
+   * Create a map using Leaflet that plots all of the earthquakes from your data set based on their longitude and latitude.

    * Your data markers should reflect the magnitude of the earthquake by their size and and depth of the earth quake by color.
 Earthquakes with higher magnitudes should appear larger and earthquakes with greater depth should appear darker in color.

    * **HINT** the depth of the earth can be found as the third coordinate for each earthquake.